General Program Policies

 Year 3 (Sept)

-All midwifery administration and course materials are located on UBC Connect (UBC’s learning management system), or via the Program website.
+All midwifery administration and course materials are located on UBC Canvas (UBC’s learning management system), or via the Program website.
 Student access is activated after registration with their Campus Wide Login (CWL) and password.

 Please note the following: